blakesmith/blakesmith.github.com/_posts/2009-09-14-using-multiple-versions-of-ruby-with-rvm.markdown

 ### working with gems

 You'll have to install all the gems you need for each version you plan to run.
 You can do this like you would in a system ruby install, but DON'T USE SUDO.
-Remember that the versions of ruby you installed are stored in your home director, so you want to make sure they are written with normal user priveleges.I noted that there is a feature 'gemdup' which is supposed to let you copy over gems from one install to another, but I couldn't get it to work correctly (it is marked as experimental, so I'll give that some time to mature).
+Remember that the versions of ruby you installed are stored in your home directory, so you want to make sure they are written with normal user priveleges.
+I noted that there is a feature 'gemdup' which is supposed to let you copy over gems from one install to another, but I couldn't get it to work correctly (it is marked as experimental, so I'll give that some time to mature).
 I could not get 'gemdir' to succesfully switch the gem directory either, but this isn't that big of a deal.

 Overall I'm really pleased with rvm.
 Now I can cut ruby gems like a pro. :-)